CST BLOG

 Neurodegenerative diseases occur via these key processes:

-Altered Cell Signaling: recent research suggests that abnormal cell-cell communication, for example disrupted presynaptic input, as well as disrupted intracellular signaling contributes to the pathogenesis of neurodegenerative disease.
+Altered Cell Signaling: Recent research suggests that abnormal cell-cell communication, such as disrupted presynaptic input and intracellular signaling, contributes to the pathogenesis of neurodegenerative disease.

 Acquiring Senescence/Cell Death: Mutations in proteins involved in the pathways of cell death including apoptosis, necroptosis, and autophagy are related to progression of neurodegenerative diseases.
 Disrupted apoptotic signaling, mitochondrial dysfunction, impaired autophagy, and activation of the necrosome by stress/inflammation are just a few factors that contribute to neuronal cell death.